Christmas Fruit Cookies | Tutti Frutti Biscuit

 Mixing Tutti Frutti in butter

 • Gather the dough on the work surface and bring it all together.
-Form a log in the desired size and roll it in a parchment/wax paper and freeze it for about 45 mins.
+Form a log in the desired size roll it in a parchment/wax paper and freeze it for about 45 mins.

 Dough rolled in wax paper

-Cookies shaped and placed in the baking tray
+Tutti Frutti Biscuit shaped and placed in the baking tray

-• Cool them on racks and store the Fruit Cookies in air tight containers.
+• Cool them on racks and store the Fruit Cookies in air-tight containers.

 Fruit Cookies served in dish with bells and ribbons